yangr0/yangr0/README.md

 # Welcome to my GitHub

-- 🌱 I've been passionate programming and InfoSec since 2019
+- 🌱 I've been passionate about programming and InfoSec since 2019

-- 💼 At the moment, seeking software engineering job opportunities
+- 💼 Seeking job opportunities in computer science field

 ## Connect with me